 Shaw, Aldous Huxley, and John Dewey wrote about and supported Alexander's work, and

 doctors commonly referred students to him for private lessons.
-Ten years after he
+Gradually the technique

 Musicians study the Technique for many reasons: to prevent and recover from injury, to alleviate the effects of nervousness in performance, to increase breath capacity, to prevent the debilitating tension that can be accumulated during long hours of practice, to improve their technique and ease in playing, or to create a bigger, richer sound.
 Alexander Technique group classes are taught at many leading schools for the performing arts, including The Juilliard School.
 I have the pleasure of teaching 15 students per quarter at Lamont School of Music, one of a very small number of schools who give their students the opportunity to take private lessons.